feltus/OSG-KINC/README.md

 - Tab delimited text file
 - No 'GeneID' string in header.
 First value of header is a sample ID (it looks frameshifted, don't worry)
-- Number of columns = Number of datasets (can count number of columns in header to get this value)
-- Number of Rows = Number of rows in file including the header

 | Sample1 | Sample2 | Sample3 | Sample4 | Sample5 |         |
 | ------- | ------- | ------- | ------- | ------- | ------- |